ohler55/ojg/design.md

 in the form of a 256 long bytes array is used for that purpose.

-Going back to the stack used in the validator, instead of putting a simple marker on the stack, an Object start character, a `{` puts a new `map[string]interface{}` on the stack.
+Going back to the stack used in the validator, instead of putting a simple marker on the stack like the validator, when an Object start character, a `{` is encountered a new `map[string]interface{}` is put on the stack.
 Values and keys are then used to set members of the map.
 Nothing special there.

 Saving the best for last, array where tougher to deal with.
 A value is not just added to an array but rather appended to an array and a potentially new array is returned.
-That no a terrible efficient way to build a slice as it will go through multiple reallocations.
+Thats not a terribly efficient way to build a slice as it will go through multiple reallocations.
 Instead, a second slice index stack is kept.
 As an array is to be created, a spot is reserved on the stack and the index of that stack location is